Skip to main content

 15 Auto-Provisioned Dependencies

-Declare postgres, redis, rabbitmq, kafka, elasticsearch, and 10 more in your workflow.
+Declare postgres, redis, kafka, elasticsearch, and 11 more.
 The operator provisions them and injects connection URLs automatically.

 How it works